What Good MI looks like

 • the overheads costs – so it’s measured and then reduced

-• a quality P&L with comparison to budget / previous year – so profitability is boosted
+• a quality Profit & Loss with comparison to budget / previous year – so profitability is boosted

 Notice a pattern here?
 Measure the things that matter then you can determine what action you want to take and track progress.
-Do this and you are in control of your business performance and you are not just letting it happen.
+Do this and you are in control of your business performance.
+You are not just letting it happen or, even worse, not even knowing what has happened.

-A Good system includes management accounts that are of the quality of the year-end but produced soon after each month end.
+A Good system includes management accounts that are of the quality of the year-end but tailored to your specific information requirements and produced soon after each month end.
 Some businesses have it, most don’t.
 Of course these reports need to include the gross margin % - much better when split between different sectors of the business.
 For instance, in BookCheck there are in effect two businesses.
-The first is bookkeeping with management accounts and the second is payroll with the auto enrolment.
+The first is bookkeeping with management accounts and the second is payroll with the auto-enrolment.
 They are really separate businesses which is why we produce their own P&L reports each month.
 Not surprisingly they produce different margin percentages.
 Then when the margin changes we know which side has caused it.
 Otherwise it would be pure guesswork, which is worse than useless.

 What it can do for your Business